RafoM/Crypto_Payment/README.md

 # HD Tron Wallet API

-This project exposes a simple HTTP API for generating TRC‑20 wallets from a mnemonic and storing them in MySQL.
+This project exposes a simple HTTP API for generating TRC‑20 wallets from a mnemonic name and storing only the public wallet information in MySQL.
+No mnemonic phrases or private keys are persisted.

 ## Requirements
 - Node.js